mohamedmagdy2301/CurAi_app_mobile/README.md

   - ✔️ Chat interface for text input
   - ✔️ Chat interface for image input
   - ✔️ Display user and bot messages with quick symptom suggestions
+  - ✔️ Quick Action to copy to clipboard
+  - ✔️ Quick Action to text to speech
+  - ✔️ Quick Action to translation

 - ✅ **API Integration**
+  - ✔️ Do Backend for models ai with flask
+  - ✔️ Do translation responses
-  - ✔️ Doctor recommendations based on symptoms
+  - ✔️ Specialization recommendations based on symptoms
   - ✔️ Integration with image classification model
   - ✔️ Handle AI responses and data processing
+  - ✔️ Add symptoms as Arabic

 ---